 Week 5 Supervised learning

 Week 6 Linear regression models

 Week 9 Clustering

 Week 10 Principal component analysis

 Week 13 First-order agent

 1. Computers are allowed in classroom for taking notes or any activity related to the current class meeting.

-3. TA Xia Xiao will be responsible for grading HW 2 and HW3.
+3. TA will be responsible for grading all homework assignments, quizzes.

 1. No make-up plan is designed for missing homework assignments.
 Please do your best to turn them in.